blcuicall/GEC-Reading-List/README.md

 *  Liner Yang and Chencheng Wang.
 2019.
 [The BLCU System in the BEA 2019 Shared Task](https://www.aclweb.org/anthology/W19-4421).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics.（No. 12）

 *  Masahiro Kaneko, Kengo Hotate, Satoru Katsumata, and Mamoru Komachi.
 2019.
 [TMU Transformer System Using BERT for Re-ranking at BEA 2019 Grammatical Error Correction on Restricted Track](https://www.aclweb.org/anthology/W19-4422).
 In Proceedings of the 14th Workshop on Innovative Use of NLP for Building Educational Applications.
 Association for Computational Linguistics.（No. 14）

+## Spell Checking

+*  Liu, Shulin et al. 2021.
+[PLOME: Pre-Training with Misspelled Knowledge for Chinese Spelling Correction](https://aclanthology.org/2021.acl-long.233.pdf).
+In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)*, Association for Computational Linguistics, 2991–3000.
+*  Huang, Li et al. 2021.
+[PHMOSpell: Phonological and Morphological Knowledge Guided Chinese Spelling Check](https://aclanthology.org/2021.acl-long.464.pdf).
+In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)*, Association for Computational Linguistics, 5958–67.
+*  Wang, Baoxin et al. 2021.
+[Dynamic Connected Networks for Chinese Spelling Check](https://aclanthology.org/2021.findings-acl.216.pdf).
+In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021*, Association for Computational Linguistics, 2437–46.
+*  Zhang, Ruiqing et al. 2021.
+[Correcting Chinese Spelling Errors with Phonetic Pre-Training](https://aclanthology.org/2021.findings-acl.198.pdf).
+In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021*, Association for Computational Linguistics, 2250–61.
+*  Leng, Yichong et al. 2021.
+[FastCorrect: Fast Error Correction with Edit Alignment for Automatic Speech Recognition](https://arxiv.org/abs/2105.03842). *arXiv:2105.03842*.
+*  Xu, Heng-Da et al. 2021.
+[Read, Listen, and See: Leveraging Multimodal Information Helps Chinese Spell Checking](https://aclanthology.org/2021.findings-acl.64.pdf).
+In *Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021*, Association for Computational Linguistics, 716–28.
+*  Zheng, Liying et al. 2021.
+[An Alignment-Agnostic Model for Chinese Text Error Correction](https://aclanthology.org/2021.findings-emnlp.30.pdf).
+In *Findings of the Association for Computational Linguistics: EMNLP 2021*, Association for Computational Linguistics, 321–26.
+*  Shaohua Zhang, Haoran Huang, Jicong Liu, Hang Li.
+2020.
+[Spelling Error Correction with Soft Masked BERT](https://www.aclweb.org/anthology/2020.acl-main.82.pdf).
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+*  Xingyi Cheng, Weidi Xu, Kunlong Chen, Shaohua Jiang, Feng Wang, Taifeng Wang, Wei Chu, Yuan Qi.
+2020.
+[SpellGCN: Incorporating Phonological and Visual Similarities into Language Models for Chinese Spelling Check](https://www.aclweb.org/anthology/2020.acl-main.81.pdf).
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+*  Dingmin Wang, Yi Tay, Li Zhong.
+2019.
+[Confusionset-guided Pointer Networks for Chinese Spelling Check](https://www.aclweb.org/anthology/P19-1578.pdf).
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
+*  Yuzhong Hong, Xianguo Yu, Neng He, Nan Liu, Junhui Liu.
+2019.
+FASPell: [A Fast, Adaptable, Simple, Powerful Chinese Spell Checker Based On DAE-Decoder Paradigm](https://www.aclweb.org/anthology/D19-5522.pdf).
+In Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT 2019).
+*  Dingmin Wang, Yan Song, Jing Li, Jialong Han, Haisong Zhang.
+2018.
+[A Hybrid Approach to Automatic Corpus Generation for Chinese Spelling Check](https://www.aclweb.org/anthology/D18-1273.pdf).
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing.

 ## GED system